dkandalov/ijkl-shortcuts-plugin/readme.md

 ## IJKL shortcuts plugin

-This is a plugin which enforces `alt-ijkl` navigation shortcuts on currently open keymap, tool windows and popups.
-The idea is that these shortcuts are more ergonomic for navigation/editing than using keyboard arrows so you can stop using arrows in IDE editor.
+This plugin adds `alt-ijkl` navigation shortcuts to the current keymap, tool windows, and popups.
+The idea is that these shortcuts are more ergonomic for navigation/editing than using keyboard arrows, so you can stop using arrows in the IDE editor.

 These shortcuts are inspired by Vim and [gaming keyboard layouts](https://en.wikipedia.org/wiki/Arrow_keys#IJKL_keys).

+You can see the shortcuts in action in [this talk](https://www.youtube.com/watch?v=AxxNHKCldzA).

 ## Shortcuts